 My experience as a teenager was not unlike that of many girls.
 I often felt like I didn’t fit in, I was very shy and insecure.
 Any emotional experience felt dramatic and exacerbated.
 My saving grace was being with my horse.
 No matter how bad I felt, I knew in his presence, that I would not be judged.
 I did not have to act differently to be liked, and I didn’t have to explain anything.
 I could simply sense his acceptance, warmth and unconditional love.

-More recently, stressful experiences as a woman in the demanding career of policing: being exposed to consistent negativity, being subjected to bullying and harassment from a few fellow officers, feeling a lack of organizational support, and the exhaustion I felt as my body received regular hits of adrenaline, were alleviated by the presence of horses in my life.
+More recently, stressful experiences as a woman in the demanding career of policing: being exposed to consistent negativity, being subjected to bullying and harassment from two fellow officers, feeling a lack of organizational support, and the exhaustion I felt as my body received regular hits of adrenaline, were alleviated by the presence of horses in my life.
 I know now that had I not had my horses during this time, I would have left the policing life far earlier than I did.

 Looking back on my life, I inherently knew the healing effect of horses on humans, but now I understand consciously how powerful horses are teaching humans many powerful lessons.